Roe Campbell: Early years

 Campbell was born on January 4, 1900, to Jefferson Davis Campbell and Louise Truin in a rural part of Washington County, Tennessee.
 His mother was the daughter of Swiss immigrants and an avid painter.
 He was raised in Greene County and attended Tusculum College (now Tusculum University) in east Tennessee near Greeenville for one year before transferring to the University of Tennessee.
 For his performance at Tusculum, he was inducted into the school's Sports Hall of Fame.

 University of Tennessee

 Campbell played quarterback and fullback for M. B. Banks's Tennessee Volunteers from 1920 to 1924.
 He also played basketball at UT.

 Football

 1921

-In 1921, he spearheaded the first touchdown drive of Tennessee's first ever victory over the Mississippi A&M Aggies in a 14 to 7 win in Memphis.
+In 1921, Campbell spearheaded the first touchdown drive of Tennessee's first ever victory over the Mississippi A&M Aggies in a 14 to 7 win in Memphis.

 1922

-In 1922 he was awarded the Porter Cup as best all-around athlete at the University of Tennessee.
+In 1922, Campbell was awarded the Porter Cup as best all-around athlete at the University of Tennessee.
 He also received votes for All-Southern that year.